 Hmmph.
 Isn’t it funny how some stories stick with us for decades?

 Welcome to Swimming in the Flood; a podcast where we develop the resilient leader’s mindset by navigating difficult currents in business.
 My name is Trent Theroux.

-I am now going to give you my unscientific, non-peer reviewed, resilient leader theory on panic.
+I am now going to give you my unscientific, non-peer reviewed, resilient leader theory on strengthening communications.
 Are you ready?
 Got your pencils out?
 Here’s it is.
-Drink a Corona.
+Add Stick to Stories.
 You heard it.
-Drink a Corona.
-This theory has been endorsed by local liquor stores around the country.
+Add Stick to Stories.

 Folks, thank you for listening to Swimming in the Flood.
 Resilient leaders face challenging currents and it is tough navigating, but with one tack or another we can get there together.

 If you enjoyed this episode, please subscribe.
 That way you can enjoy developing resilient leader theories hot off the presses.
 You can find past podcasts along with their texts on my website.
 Please take a minute and check them out at www.trenttheroux.com.

 Thanks for taking the time to listen.
 See ya